UKradioastro/UKRAA_PicoMuon/README.md

 ![img_23](images/RPi_imager_23.PNG)

-Finish with the Configuration Tool by selecting "Finish" and hit enter.
+Finish with the Configuration Tool by selecting **Finish** and hit enter.

 ![img_24](images/RPi_imager_24.PNG)

-Reboot the RPi, type "sudo reboot" and hit enter.
+Reboot the RPi, type **sudo reboot** and hit enter.
 This will close the PuTTY connection.
 You can close the Putty window.

 ![img_25](images/RPi_imager_25.PNG)